magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 ### How to determine a block name and a path {#mtf_block_path}

-The testing block name and path in the Magento Testing Framework (`magento2/dev/tests/functional/tests/app`) should reflect a corresponding block in the Magento code base (`magento2/app/code`) for your convenience.
+The block name and path in the Magento functional tests (`magento2/dev/tests/functional/tests/app`) should reflect a corresponding block in the Magento code base (`magento2/app/code`) for your convenience.
 For example, you develop a functional test for the bundle product creation, that uses the Bundle Items section.
-In the Magento code base, the block, which is responsible for the bundle option, is the `Magento\Bundle\Block\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`, so in the MTF you can create a new file `Magento\Bundle\Block\Test\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`.
+In the Magento code base, the block, which is responsible for the bundle option, is the `Magento\Bundle\Block\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`, so in the Magento functional tests you can create a new file `Magento\Bundle\Block\Test\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`.

 Magento can show you a full class name of the block and path to the PHTML template right on the UI of the Magento page (influences web design) or implicitly in the HTML code of the page.